 - Tenancy by the entirety is also another option for married spouses that works very similarly to joint tenancy.

-These are five potential ways to avoid needing to call an Anchorage, AK probate lawyer with proper planning.
+These are five potential ways to avoid needing to call a probate lawyer with proper planning.